Requiem (Fauré)

 Fauré wrote of the work, "Everything I managed to entertain by way of religious illusion I put into my Requiem, which moreover is dominated from beginning to end by a very human feeling of faith in eternal rest."

-The piece premiered in its first version in 1888 in La Madeleine in Paris for a funeral Mass.
+The piece premiered in its first version in 1888 for a funeral at La Madeleine, the church in Paris where the composer served as organist.
 A performance takes about 35 minutes.

 History

 Fauré's reasons for composing his Requiem are uncertain.
 One possible impetus may have been the death of his father in 1885, and his mother's death two years later, on New Year's Eve 1887.
 However, by the time of his mother's death he had already begun the work, about which he later declared, "My Requiem wasn't written for anything – for pleasure, if I may call it that!"
 The earliest composed music included in the Requiem is the Libera me, which Fauré wrote in 1877 as an independent work.

 In 1887–88, Fauré composed the first version of the work, which he called "un petit Requiem" with five movements (Introit and Kyrie, Sanctus, Pie Jesu, Agnus Dei and In Paradisum), but did not include his Libera me.
 This version was first performed on 16 January 1888 for the funeral of Joseph Lesoufaché, an architect, at La Madeleine, Paris.
 The composer conducted his work; the treble soloist was Louis Aubert.

 In 1889, Fauré added the Hostias portion of the Offertory and in 1890 he expanded the Offertory and added the 1877 Libera me.
 This second version was premiered on 21 January 1893, again at the Madeleine with Fauré conducting.
 The church authorities allowed no female singers and insisted on boy treble and alto choristers and soloists; Fauré composed the work with those voices in mind, and had to employ them for his performances at the Madeleine, but in the concert hall, unconstrained by ecclesiastical rules, he preferred female singers for the upper choral parts and the solo in the Pie Jesu.

 In 1899–1900, the score was reworked for full orchestra.
 This final version was premiered at the Trocadéro in Paris on 12 July 1900, during the Exposition Universelle.
 Paul Taffanel conducted forces of 250 performers.